pdigese/CarND-Capstone-team-5-june20/Documentation_Pics/Folder_Instruction.md

-In this folder, the necessary pictures for documentation would be saved.
+In this folder, the necessary pictures for documentation would be stored.